-The change in tax law that has gone into effect in 2018 will see a new change about spousal maintenance payments and the ability of the payor to deduct those payments.
-Starting in 2019, if you are on the hook to pay your ex-spouse spousal maintenance, you will not deduct those payments.
+The change in tax law that has gone into effect in 2018 will see a new change in spousal maintenance payments and the ability of the payor to deduct those payments.
+Starting in 2019, if you are on the hook to pay your ex-spouse's spousal maintenance, you will not deduct those payments.
 On the other hand, your ex-spouse will no longer have to declare those payments as supplemental income, and therefore the payments will not be taxed.
 This is a significant change for those of you who are considering divorce or have already been through the process.

 Let me illustrate this point a little further.
 Suppose you have been ordered to pay your spouse an annual amount of $50,000 in spousal maintenance.
 Under the former tax law, you could deduct this payment and save a nice chunk of money based on whatever rate you are taxed at based on your income.

 From your spouse’s perspective, if he receives those payments, he would be taxed at a lower rate, most likely as their income would not be as substantial as yours.
 Between the two of you, there would be a net saving as far as overall taxes to be paid.

 Under the new tax law, the burden of paying taxes would be allocated differently.
 From the government’s perspective, more money will be payable to the IRS due to the change in the law.
 Some have argued that divorced persons benefited from shifting the tax burden in this area that married persons cannot equal.
 The argument is that married persons have less reason to stay married when the tax system does not benefit them than divorced persons.
 Whatever the reasons for the change, the tax laws will shift in 2019, and you need to be ready.